jacubero/aws-architect-associate/docs/decoupled.rst

 3. *Backoff Phase*.
 This phase controls the delay between retries by using the retry-backoff function.
 This phase sets a minimum delay, a maximum delay, and a retry-backoff function that defines how quickly the delay increases from the minimum to the maximum delay.
 The backoff function can be arithmetic, exponential, geometric, or linear.

 4. *Post-Backoff Phase*.
 This phase follows the backoff phase.
 It specifies a number of retries and the amount of delay between them.
 This is the final phase.

+Amazon MQ
+*********

+If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
+It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.